Baked White Fish with Pine Nut, Parmesan, and Pesto Crust

 - Spread the crust evenly over each piece of fish, then bake for 10-15 minutes, or until fish is done and the crust is starting to get lightly browned.

-- Serve hot and wait for compliments.
+- Serve the baked fish hot and wait for compliments.

 Make it a Low-Carb Meal: